fboerncke/private-prompts-prototype/README.md

 # Private Prompts

-Current status: First MVP is open for evaluation.
-[Find out the details here](https://github.com/fboerncke/private-prompts-prototype/releases/tag/v0.001-MVP-001)
+Current status: Second MVP is open for evaluation.
+[Find out the details here](https://github.com/fboerncke/private-prompts-prototype/releases/tag/v0.001-MVP-002)

 As follows you find a project description for the application **Private Prompts**.